SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 ##### Set filter predicate

 Optionally you can define an additional filter predicate.
 Per default all entries in the base collection are offloaded to the data lake; you can use the predicate to filter out entries you do not want to persist in the data lake.
 For example, you can filter out invalid values or outliers.
 In the **Additional filter predicate** field, you can specify such a filter in SQL syntax.
-For example, for the alarms collection the filter might be `status='ACTIVE' AND severity='WARNING'` to filter out all active alarms with severity warning.
+For example, for the alarms collection the filter might be `status='ACTIVE' AND severity='WARNING'` to only persist active alarms with severity warning.
+The filter predicate functionality supports complex SQL statements, i.e., a combination of AND/OR, clauses like `IN(...)` / `NOT IN(...)`, and functions, e.g. `REGEXP_LIKE(text, 'MyText\S+')`.

 In the filter predicate you can query all standard attributes of the base collection as well as the custom fields.
 For querying the attribute **id**, you have to use **_id**.
 For querying the time attributes, see also [Working with DataHub > DataHub best practices](/datahub/working-with-datahub/#datahub-best-practices) for example snippets for widely-used temporal filter predicates.